Dr-Eberle-Zentrum/Data-projects-with-R-and-GitHub/Projects/emily-works/LOTR/project-description.md

     -   The corresponding rows should **NOT** be removed.
 -   Are there any inconsistencies in the data (e.g. different spellings of the same character’s name)?
+    -   In the event of a mismatch in the `Character` or `Race` column between the two datasets, the corresponding rows should be merged based on the content of dataset 1 (`WordsByCharacter`).

 ## 2. Data Analysis & Visualization

-Once the data is imported and merged, we can begin analyzing the distribution of speakers time.
+Once the data is imported, we can begin analyzing the distribution of speakers time.

 ### 2.1.
 Speakers Time by Volume

 The first step is to calculate the total number of words spoken in each of the three books.
-For that, create a new table that summarizes the total number of words spoken in each book.
+For that, create a new table that includes:

-Answer these questions:

 -   What is the total number of words spoken?
 -   Which book has the highest number of words spoken?
 -   Which book has the lowest number of words spoken?

-Please visualize the distribution of the total number of words using a pie chart, similar to this:
+Please visualize the distribution of the total number of words across the three volumes, using a pie chart similar to this:

 ///gsgdgdgd////